solana-labs/solana/docs/src/developing/runtime-facilities/zk-token-proof.md

 ## Proof Instructions

-The ZK Token proof program supports the following the list of zero-knowledge proofs.
+The ZK Token proof program supports the following list of zero-knowledge proofs.

 #### Proofs on ElGamal encryption